nooblag/nerdwiki/Puppet.md

 * `user` - lists all users on system
 * `package` - lists all packages installed
 * `service` - lists all services running
+* `file` - allows you to perform operations on the filesystem